Five Solid Reasons Why You Should Build Your Personal Brand

-For far too long, people and machines have been clustered under one head as means of productivity for an organization.
+For far too long, people and machines have been clustered under one head as a means of productivity for an organization.
 Operating machines was the only prerequisite for success.
 Over time, this changed, and people who could program computers became the ones in demand.
 Today, we value the creative mind and the ability to cut across facts and figures and tell a story.
 So, how do you show your personal brand in the future of work?

 What has got us thinking about the future of work and personal branding?